What you ACTUALLY need for your baby’s first year of life

 Pin for later

-After having two-under-two, I feel well equipped to share what you do and don’t need for your baby’s first year of life.
-I recommend taking the same approach I did and putting off any purchases you feel unsure of.
-If you really want that bum spatula or booger stick a few weeks into your child’s life, (both items I happily lived without) you can have it Amazon primed to you overnight!
+When in doubt, wait and see.
+If you really want that bum spatula or booger stick a few weeks into your child’s life, you can have it Amazon primed to you overnight!

 Skip to any of the following categories: